-In line with the 2020 Golden Visa changes, property investment options include:
+Property investment options in line with the 2020 Golden Visa changes

-To be eligible for the Portugal Golden Visa, the following real estate options are available to investors:
+To be eligible for the Portugal Golden Visa, the following real estate investment routes are available:

 Buy residential real estate in designated interior areas of Portugal that are worth at least €500,000 (or €350,000 if investing in a rehabilitation project).
-If the residential property is located in a designated “low density” area, then a 20% discount will apply.
+If the residential property is located in a designated “low-density” area, then a 20 percent discount will apply.

 Buy commercial real estate anywhere in the country that is worth at least €500,000 (or €350,000 if investing in a rehabilitation project).
-If the commercial property is located in a designated “low density” area, then a 20% discount will apply.
+If the commercial property is located in a designated “low-density” area, then a 20 percent discount will apply.

 Buy residential and commercial real estate anywhere in the autonomous islands of Madeira and the Azores, worth at least €500,000 (or €350,000 if investing in a rehabilitation project).
-Note that the entire islands of Madeira and the Azores are classified as high density, so there is no 20% option when investing in the islands.
+Note that the entire islands of Madeira and the Azores are classified as high-density, so there is no 20 percent option when investing in the islands.

 Which areas are eligible to invest in Portugal with the Golden Visa?